 The role of tea in soothing cold and flu symptoms

 When fighting a cold or the flu, a tea blend can offer relief from symptoms like a sore throat, cough, and the common cold’s congestion.
+Symptom relief is one of the key benefits of drinking tea during a cold or flu, as it helps ease discomfort and supports recovery.
 The warmth and hydration from the tea can help soothe these symptoms and stimulate the body’s immune response.

 How tea interacts with the immune system